Leamington and Warwick Tramways

 Leamington and Warwick Tramways horse tram crew

-A blow-up of the above photo showing the conductor and driver, both of whom are in informal attire.
+An enlargement of the above photograph showing the conductor and the driver, both of whom are wearing informal attire.
 The driver is George Powell and the conductor is Tommy Mumford.

 Leamington and Warwick Tramways Tram No 1